gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 ### 2.11.
 Coach Authority

 A coach may call to remove from a quiz or to cause to be ineligible to trigger on the next query 1 or more quizzers from their team after the “Response and Ruling” and prior to the “Prompt Reading” of the next query.
 The QM will enforce such calls.

+#### 2.12.
+Magistrate Discretion

+QMs may exercise discretion regarding the handling of circumstances unforeseen by these rules.

 ## 3. Meets